Claudiusgonzo/MTC_FLWTeamsScale/README.md

 Setting the local environment variables enables the scripts to run using relative paths.
 The rootPath is the root of where you cloned this repository.
 The tenantName is in the form yourTenant.onmicrosoft.com (no https://).
 The clientId is the Application ID of the "SMS Sign-in API" app.
-This is created during the
+Instructions on creating the app are dettails here [Enable Azure AD SMS Sign-in for Users](./docs/EnableSms.md)

 1. Open a PowerShell session and navigate to the scripts folder inside the cloned git repo
 2. Run the script .\SetConfig.ps1 -tenantName [your tenant name] -rootPath "full path to the root of the git repo" -clientId 00000000-0000-0000-0000-000000000000